Lady with headphones working at laptop

 When should I change from a sole trader to a limited company?

-The right time to set up a limited company is dependent on your business goals, revenue streams and general financial stability.
-For many business owners, registration as a sole trader is an efficient way to run a business.
-However, when your business is ready to take the next step, HSBC UK can help support the financial needs of transitioning to a limited company.
+The right time to set up a limited company depends on your business goals, revenue and overall financial stability.
+Many owners find that operating as a sole trader works well in the early stages, but once your business is ready to grow, incorporating can be the natural next step.
+When you reach that point, HSBC UK can help support the financial needs involved in transitioning to a limited company.

 The value of any tax benefits described depends on your individual circumstances.
 Tax rules may change in the future.